ChristopherCarver/eBondCollegiality/Guide.md

 1. Navigate to **System UI** > **UI Polices**, click **New**.
 1. Under the **UI Policy New record** section, fill in the following fields:
     - _Table:_ core_company
-    - _Short description:_ Show eBond account in company
+    - _Short description:_ Show eBond account field in company record.
 1. Under the **When to apply** tab, fill in the following fields:
     - _Conditions:_
         - eBonded is true